Skip To Main Content text.skipToNavigation

 The best pillows for pregnancy

-Being pregnant can often result in tossing and turning in the night trying to find a comfortable sleeping position, it can also mean you’re overheating more than you used to.
-Pregnancy pillows are designed to offer comfort to the full body to support your legs, back and bump.
+Pregnancy pillows are designed to offer comfort to the full body to support your legs, back and bump so you can find a comfortable and safe sleeping position.
 However, these can often take up a lot of room in bed.
 A helpful alternative is a comfortable pillow that can help regulate temperature.
 Specially designed cooling pillows can ensure you drift off easily without overheating.

 Choosing your pillow fillings

-Pillow fillings are mainly split into two categories, synthetic or natural.
-Natural pillow fillings are good for avoiding an irritation, while synthetic materials include innovative technology that is designed for maximum comfort.
-The main types of pillow fillings are:
+Pillow fillings are mainly split into two categories: synthetic or natural.
+Natural pillow fillings are good for avoiding irritation, while synthetic materials include innovative technology that is designed for maximum comfort.

 How often should you replace pillows?

-Regardless of how long you’ve had your pillow, it may also be time to replace it if you find yourself waking up with a sore neck often, or if your pillow is showing signs of discolouration.
-Any discolouration or stains on your pillow is due to moisture and sweat getting through the surface and should be replaced to ensure optimum hygiene.
+Regardless of how long you’ve had your pillow, it is time to replace it if you wake up with a sore neck often or if your pillow shows signs of discolouration.
+Any discolouration or stains on your pillow are due to moisture and sweat getting through the surface and should be replaced to ensure optimum hygiene.
+A pillow protector is a great way to shield your pillow against staining, dust, and any substances, helping to prolong its life.

 How to wash pillows